Stoke MX Overview

 Where Does It Fit In The Thinkbox Product Family?

-- Stoke MX is based on Krakatoa and Ember core technologies.
+- Stoke MX is based on Krakatoa, Magma and Ember core technologies.

-- Stoke MX is a valid Krakatoa MX rendering particle source.
+- The Stoke Particle Simulator is a valid Krakatoa MX rendering particle source.

-- Stoke MX supports all Krakatoa MX PRT objects as "Distribution Sources" to seed dynamic particles based on other particles.
+- The Stoke Particle Simulator supports all Krakatoa MX PRT objects as "Distribution Sources" to seed dynamic particles based on other particles.

-- Stoke MX accepts Krakatoa Magma and Krakatoa Delete modifiers for channel post-processing and particle culling.
+- The Stoke Particle Simulator accepts Krakatoa Magma and Krakatoa Delete modifiers for channel post-processing and particle culling.

-- Stoke MX produces PRT file sequences that can be loaded with Krakatoa PRT Loaders.
+- The Stoke Particle Simulator produces PRT file sequences that can be loaded with Krakatoa PRT Loaders.

-- Stoke MX particles can be meshed directly using the FROST particle mesher (v1.3.5 or higher).
+- The Stoke Particle Simulator particles can be meshed directly using the FROST particle mesher (v1.3.5 or higher).

 Video courtesy of Torbjorn Olsson